The Big Picture On Fair Housing Lawsuits:

 Nationwide Crackdown

-HUD means business; over the last five years, they have dramatically stepped up rental discrimination lawsuits and cases.
-They want to make very public examples out of people, to send a stern message.
-In 2013, they even released a mobile app to make it easier for renters to report cases of discrimination.
+HUD means business; over the last five years, rental discrimination lawsuits and cases have dramatically increased.
+They want to make very public examples of people and send a stern message.
+More than ten years ago, they even released a mobile app to make it easier for renters to report cases of discrimination.

-The cases are not black and white (no pun intended), like most landlords assume.
-In a ruling in 2016, a property manager in Colorado was found guilty of discrimination because she tried to place tenants with children toward one end of the apartment complex, and tenants without children in different building.
+The cases are not black and white (no pun intended), as most landlords assume.
+In a 2016 ruling, a property manager in Colorado was found guilty of discrimination because she tried to place tenants with children toward one end of the apartment complex and tenants without children in a different building.

-The property manager had received lots of complaints from an older tenant, about the noise caused by the family below her.
+The property manager had received many complaints from an older tenant about the noise caused by the family below her.
 When the family moved out, the manager tried to mollify the older neighbor by finding renters without children for the neighboring unit.
 She showed units in another building to prospective renters with children.

 Hardly the stereotypical, frothing-at-the-mouth bigot.

-In another case, a Pennsylvania property management company was indicted because they didn’t like to put tenants with children in one of their buildings that had high stairs and minimal guardrails.
-For safety reasons, they put renters with children in other buildings with fewer obvious hazards.
+In another case, a Pennsylvania property management company was indicted because it didn’t like to put tenants with children in one of its buildings, which had high stairs and minimal guardrails.
+For safety reasons, it put renters with children in other buildings with fewer obvious hazards.

 Caution!
 Achtung!
 Cuidado!

-By now it should be growing clear that Fair Housing laws are not clear, or obvious, or intuitive.
+By now, it should be growing clear that Fair Housing laws are not clear, obvious, or intuitive.
 Tolerant, everyday people like you and I can easily run afoul of them.

-You can even be found guilty of discrimination for simply choosing to not renew a lease agreement.
-It happened to a Connecticut landlord last year – they opted not to renew a lease to a family and were sued successfully for $15,000.
+You can even be found guilty of discrimination for simply choosing not to renew a lease agreement.
+A Connecticut landlord did this last year—they opted not to renew a lease to a family and were sued successfully for $15,000.

 Children can be noisy.
-They can play on the stairs, equipment and commons areas, getting hurt easily and often.
+They can play on the stairs, equipment, and common areas, getting hurt easily and often.
 They can eat paint chips and spark lead paint lawsuits.
-They can draw all over the walls, carpets and flooring, or even break holes in the walls.
-They can infuriate other tenants and cause complaints.
+Or can draw all over the walls, carpets, and flooring or even break holes in the walls.
+They can also infuriate other tenants and cause complaints.
 In other words, they can be terrible occupants.

 Legal Options

-You can charge higher rent for pets, and a higher security deposit if the tenants have pets, and that higher security deposit will help cover damage caused by the children.
-Beware, however, when it comes to service and assistant animals, no extra fees or higher rent is permitted.
+Additionally, you can charge higher rent for pets and a higher security deposit if the tenants have pets.
+That higher security deposit will help cover damage caused by the pets.
+Beware, however, that no extra fees or higher rent are permitted for service and assistant animals.

-You can require that rent payments be deducted from the tenant’s paycheck every two weeks, to ensure on-time, in-full rent payments.
+Landlords can require that rent payments be deducted from the tenant’s paycheck every two weeks to ensure on-time, in-full rent payments.

-You can (and should) screen all applicants aggressively, from eviction history reports to credit reports to criminal reports.
-You should verify their employment, their income, their housing history.
+You can (and should) aggressively screen all applicants, from eviction history reports to credit reports to criminal reports.
+You should also verify their employment, income, and housing history.

 And remember: we were all children once, and we caused plenty of ruckus in our day.
-You don’t have to lease to every family that applies, just like you don’t have to lease to every ex-con that applies.
-But you do have to be prepared to justify every leasing decision you make, with facts like credit history, eviction history, income, housing history and the like.
+You don’t have to lease to every family that applies, just like you don’t have to lease to every ex-con.
+But you have to be prepared to justify every leasing decision with facts like credit history, eviction history, income, housing history, and the like.

 Have you noticed an uptick in Fair Housing lawsuits in your city?
 What are your concerns, about HUD’s aggressive enforcement of Fair Housing laws?